Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation

-Clearly, $\lambda^{\omega,Y}_t$ is set uniquely since \alg\ offers at most one resource $i$ to arrival $t$, and $\theta^{\omega,Y}_i$ takes a non-zero value only if it is also accepted by some $t$, and if this occurs $\theta^{\omega,Y}_i$ is never re-set.
-We have the following as an immediate consequence of this setting of dual values. \begin{lemma} For the candidate solution given by \eqref{dualset}, equality \eqref{rw} is satisfied. \end{lemma} \begin{proof} Fix sample path $\omega$ and seed $Y$.
+Clearly, $\lambda^{\omega,Y}_t$ is set uniquely since \alg\ offers at most one resource $i$ to arrival $t$.
+Also, $\theta^{\omega,Y}_i$ takes a non-zero value only if it is also accepted by some $t$ and if this occurs, $\theta^{\omega,Y}_i$ is never re-set.
+We have the following as an immediate consequence of this setting of dual values. \begin{lemma} For the candidate solution given by \eqref{dualset}, equality \eqref{rw} is satisfied. \end{lemma} \begin{proof}{Proof.} Fix sample path $\omega$ and seed $Y$.
 Let $M^{\omega,Y}$ denote the matching output by \alg\ on the resulting sample path.
 By definition of the dual values in \eqref{dualset}, we have that $\sum_t \lambda^{\omega,Y}_t+\sum_i \theta^{\omega,Y}_i$ is exactly $\sum_{(i,t)\in M^{\omega,Y}} \one(i,t) r_i$.
-Taking expectation gives the desired. \end{proof} The key now is to show that inequalities \eqref{fsb} are satisfied.
-Before we proceed with this let us reflect back on the issue highlighted in Section \ref{prelim} and see how the path based analysis solves it.
-Recall that we considered a simple instance where the first arrival $t=1$ has an edge to resource $i$ and no other arrival is adjacent to $i$.
-Thus, \alg\ matches $i$ to $t$ and we have that,
+Taking expectation gives the desired. \Halmos \end{proof}

+It remains to show \eqref{fsb}.
+Before we proceed, let us reflect back on the issue highlighted in Section \ref{sec:badLP} and see how the path based approach resolves it.
+Consider a simple instance where the first arrival, $t=1$, has an edge to resource $i$ and no other arrival is adjacent to $i$. \alg\ matches $i$ to $t$ and we have,